routeco/valhalla-python/README.md

 - re-configure the routing engine with different parameters (e.g. maximum limits)
 - some utilities: decoding polylines (more planned)

+> Disclaimer: This is a third-party clone of Valhalla where (almost) only Python related code was changed.
+We regularly merge the Valhalla core to stay up-to-date.

 ## Planned Features

 - [ ] Download tile packs for Valhalla